 The connection between stemmed points in both Korea and Japan has been studied since the late 1980s as a part of evidence for long-distance/maritime cultural interchanges or social networks (Chang, 2013; Lee, 2015).
 Stemmed points from the Bonggok site in Korea are currently accepted as the oldest ones within Northeast Asia, dating to ca. 41.5 ka, and are made from elongated flakes (Bae et al., 2017; Seong, 2015, 2009).
-After their first appearance in Korea, stemmed points (Hakuhensenntouki in Japanese) appeared in Kyushu, Japan during the late Marine Isotope Stage (MIS) 3.
-In addition to the stemmed points, there are similar artifacts found in both regions, such as microblade cores, Moppule-seokgi (Kakusuijyosekki in Japanese), backed knives, bilateral points, bifacial points, and transport of obsidian (Chang, 2013; Kim and Chang, 2021; Lee, 2015, 2012).
+After their first appearance in Korea, stemmed points (Hakuhen-sentoki in Japanese) appeared in Kyushu, Japan during the late Marine Isotope Stage (MIS) 3 (Abe 2005; Kizaki 1994; Morisaki et al. 2022).
+In addition to the stemmed points, there are similar artifacts found in both regions, such as microblade cores, Moppule-seokgi (Kakusuijo-sekki in Japanese), backed knives, bilateral points, bifacial points, and transport of obsidian (Chang, 2013; Kim and Chang, 2021; Lee, 2015, 2012; Morisaki et al. 2022).